istio/istio.io/_docs/concepts/policy-and-control/mixer.md

 - Configuring a set of *instances* for Mixer to generate based on attributes and literal values.
 They represent a chunk of data that adapter code will operate on.
-For example, an operator may configure Mixer to generate `request_count` metric values from attributes such as `destination.service` and `response.code`.
+For example, an operator may configure Mixer to generate `requestcount` metric values from attributes such as `destination.service` and `response.code`.